greyltc/android_external_sshfs/README.md

 * `-o follow_symlinks` enables symlinks in your ssh share to work properly
 * `-o StrictHostKeyChecking=no` bypasses a prompt for a security measure used to prevent MITM attacks
 * `-o reconnect` allows for reconnection after interruption in network service
+* `-o TCPKeepAlive=no` prevents bried interruptions in network connectivity from bringing down the connection

 When the `sshfs` command completes successfully you'll be dumped back to the command line with no indication that it worked.
 You can verify that the mount completed properly by issuing `ls /data/media/0/sshfsmount` you should see the directory structure of your ssh home directory.